graphcore-research/unit-scaling-demo/README.md

 We'd like weights, activations & gradients all to be unit-variance at initialisation.
 To achieve this, we will introduce separate scaling factors for activations in the forwards pass and for gradients in the backwards pass.

-This repository contains our experimentation code for experiments on character-level language modelling.
+This repository contains our experimentation code for experiments on character-level language modelling, and a demo notebook.

 **Overview:**
  - Technique - Unit Scaling